kenyfrank/ChatBot/README.md

 **Introduction**

 Many conversational chatbots struggle with context awareness and personalization, leading to generic responses.
-This project aims to enhance the chatbot experience by implementing an advanced memory storage and retrieval system within the GPT-2 architecture.
+This project aims to enhance the chatbot experience by utilizing the GPT-2 architecture.
 The result is a more dynamic and engaging conversational AI.

 **Features**

-GPT-2-based chatbot with advanced memory storage.
+GPT-2-based finetune chatbot model for improve conversation.
 Fine-tuned model for improved conversational responses.
 Evaluation metrics include BLEU score and accuracy.
 User-friendly interface for generating responses.